Cap Tourmente National Wildlife Area: Intertidal marsh

 The Cap Tourmente NWA was created mainly to protect the vast amount of intertidal marshes that are present in the NWA, especially the American bulrushes, which attracts tens of thousands of greater snow geese during the spring and fall migration period.
 These marshes occupy 2,500 hectares and include close to 60% of all the bulrush marshes in Québec.
 Heavy tidal flooding by fresh waters on the coastal flats covers a large amount of intertidal marsh.
 The intertidal marshes in the NWA can be divided into three separate zones, including the upper, middle, and the lower zone.
 All three zones are predominantly dominated by American bulrushes.
 Southern wild rice (Zizania aquatica) and broad-leaved arrowhead (Sagittaria latifolia) are also present in the upper and the middle zone.
 According to a study conducted in the NWA, the American bulrush has decreased significantly in the intertidal marsh during the year 1977 and 2002, and is being replaced by southern wild rice.
 But the American bulrushes remain the dominant species in all three zones.
 The plants in the intertidal marsh are crucial in protecting the coastal area from coastal erosion, and can serve as food for the snow geese.
 Other animals also feed on these bulrushes, such as American black duck, mallard, northern pintail, blue-winged teal, green-winged teal, American wigeon, northern shoveler, and wood duck.

 Forested areas

 The forested areas in the NWA covered around 40% of the total area.
 There are 21 types of forest stands found in the NWA, and sugar maple stands dominate the area.

 Listed Plant Species under the Species at Risk Act (SARA) include Victorin's water-hemlock and butternut.
 Habitat loss remains as the largest threat to the plants species in the region.

 Animals

+A receiving antenna for Motus wildlife tracking network.